swiftype/meta_events/README.md

 ### Background

-Sending user-centric events to (_e.g._) Mixpanel is far from difficult; iit's a single method call.
+Sending user-centric events to (_e.g._) Mixpanel is far from difficult; it's a single method call.
 However, in a large project, adding calls to Mixpanel all over eventually starts causing issues:

 * Understanding what, exactly, an event is tracking, including when it was introduced and when it was changed, is